nodecosmos/nodecosmos_server/charybdis/README.md

     (date, categor_vec]
 )  -> CharybdisModelStream<Post>
 ```
-This will return stream of `Post` models.
-It's useful as query is generated at compile time.

 If we just need the `Query` and not the result, we can use `find_post_query!` macro:
 ```rust